AUTOSAR

 AUTOSAR (Classic) Software Component Technology

 AUTOSAR (Classic) defines its own software component technology for specifying the application software of embedded control units.
-The concepts are specified in the AUTOSAR meta-model and described in the Software Component Template (Link).
+The concepts are specified in the AUTOSAR meta-model and described in the Software Component Template (Check out this link and use the Documentation search on the link’s home page to find the Software Component Templates: Link).

 In AUTOSAR (Classic), the application logic is defined in so-called software components.
 Software components communicate with each other over ports.
 Ports are typed through interfaces which specify what is communicated between the software components, and how.
 To establish communication between software components, ports are connected to each other through explicit connectors.
 To organize the application logic defined in the software components, these can be aggregated to compositions.